 Native American Life At The High Desert Museum

 By far some of our favorite indoor exhibits are the By Hand Through Memory and Blanket Stories, which teach about Native American culture, and show you through the journey of the Plateau Indian Nations as they went from reservations to the 21st century.
 These exhibits are immersive and highlight real experiences by the people of the Umatilla, Warm Springs, Nez Perce, Yakama, Spokane and Colville tribes.

 View this post on Instagram

 In the Spirit Of The West Exhibit, you can take a walk through time as you visit a fur trappers camp, a Hudson Bay Company fort, a Northern Paiute shelter, a hard rock mine, and an immersive gold rush town.
-The thing that makes the High Desert Museum so interesting and fun is how immersive the exhibits are, and how they make you feel like you were really there and part of the history being taught.
+The thing that makes the museum so interesting and fun is how immersive the exhibits are, and how they make you feel like you were really there and part of the history being taught.

 The museum also features a cafeteria and gift shop, so you can pick up a memento of your visit.
 If you don't want to buy lunch, you can bring your own in a backpack and eat out on the beautiful museum grounds.

 - Winter: 10:00 am to 4:00 pm November 1st through March 31st